bleeding182/localization/README.md

 ## Localization Util

-A util to export localized strings from Google Sheets to the xml (Android) or strings (ios) format.
+A util to export localized strings from Google Sheets to the xml (Android) or strings (iOS) format.

 ### Example